DejavuForensics/Ransomware/README.md

 -	connect to a Chinese URL shorter with malicious history;
 -	create mutexes related to remote administration tools VNC (Virtual Remote Computer).

-######	Features related to network traffic trace Windows 7 OS in PCAP format.
-Audit if suspicious file tries to:
--	Connect to an IP that is no longer responding to requests;
--	Resolve a suspicious top domain;
--	Start listening (socket) with some server;
--	Connect to some dynamic DNS domain;
--	Make HTTP requests;
--	Generate ICMP traffic;
--	Connect to some IRC server (possibly part of some BotNet);
--	Make SMTP requests (possibly sending SPAM);
--	Connect to some hidden TOR service through a TOR gateway;
--	Start the wscript.exe file, which can indicate a payload download-based script (package body);
--	Generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

 ######	Features associated with network traffic hint windows 7 OS in PCAP format.
 Audit if suspicious document attempts to:
 -	connect with an IP which is not responding to requests;
 -	resolve a suspicious top domain;